doroszkiewiczf/asd/README.md

-# Innovativeproject -Steal the Treasue
+# Innovativeproject -Steal the Treasue Game
 ## Description

 The project consists of two main parts: